6 Essential E-commerce Trends for the New Normal and Beyond

 6. Tomorrow’s e-commerce today

 The boom in e-commerce activity is spurring a boom in e-commerce innovation.
 To stay competitive, your brand must be at the vanguard of emerging technologies with game-changing potential.
-Augmented Reality (AR) can offer the next best thing to the brick-and-mortar experience, letting consumers visualise products through advanced and interactive means.
+Augmented Reality (AR) can offer the next best thing to the brick-and-mortar experience, letting consumers visualize products through advanced and interactive means.
 AI technology can reveal crucial insights about your customers, while Chatbots can offer a helping hand and boost conversion rates 24/7.
 And the tried-and-tested method of multimedia tools—video, immersive experiences, online tutorials, etc.—continues to evolve and offer new pathways for the e-commerce of tomorrow.

 Any questions regarding e-commerce?
 Reach out to our team to learn more.